Charles Street African Methodist Episcopal Church: Architecture

 J. Williams Beal, architect for Harriswood Crescent, Walnut Avenue Congregational Church, and Eliot Church, was the primary architect used in the Charles Street Church located at 551 Warren Street.
 Beal was a graduate of MIT in 1877 and he became a pioneer in the structural use of concrete.
 Other individuals important in the construction of the Church include Alfred Bright as mason, and Melzar W. Allen as carpenter.

-The building has a L- shaped plan and remains mostly intact from when it was built It features a crenellated square tower with a high, hipped roof and gargoyles on top.
+The building has an L-shaped plan and remains mostly intact from when it was built.
+It features a crenellated square tower with a high, hipped roof and gargoyles on top.
 The Parish house sports gables with considerable overhang and a large chimney emerging from roof.
-Several original windows remain in the Church, though many were replaced.
+Several original windows remain in the church, though many were replaced.
 Remaining are two small chancel windows and three representing St. Cecilia, St. Elizabeth, and Mary.
 John LaFarge, a 19th-century American stained glass maker designed windows here and also at Trinity Church in Boston.
 McDonald of Boston was also responsible for window designs here.

 Important furnishings include the East Howard Tower clock with two dials, the bell cast by Henry McShane and Company of Baltimore, MD, Hook and Hastings organ (disassembled now), and the “eagle lectern” carved by Kirchmeyer from cypress wood, which is no longer in the church.
-The exterior has changed little other than the red and blue slate roof being replaced with a rolled asphalt roof and a glass entry to the narthex was added.
+The exterior has changed little other than the red and blue slate roof being replaced with a rolled-asphalt roof and a glass entry to the narthex was added.
 The narthex and other interior rooms have been covered with drywall and modern paneling.

 Current use

-The spiritual life in the Church was revitalized when Rev. Gregory Groover came in 1994.
+The spiritual life in the church was revitalized when Rev. Gregory Groover came in 1994.
 He has established many ministries in the church, including Congregational Life and Community Life.